 The fuel tank holds 12 U.S. gallons (45 L; 10.0 imp gal) and the fresh water tank has a capacity of 20 U.S. gallons (76 L; 17 imp gal).4

 Accommodation includes a forward "V"-berth a galley situated amidships, with a hinged table and an icebox.
-There is an enclosed head.
+There is a head in the V-berth.
 The cabin has teak trim and a holly sole, plus standing headroom.4

 Perfect for the Chesapeake, live-aboard (for one person!) or the Caribbean.
 I love this boat dearly, as I took my two younger kids out on it for their first sailing experiences.
 We just need a bigger boat.
 The hull is built like a tank and can weather almost anything.